S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![Peer review process](img/process/peer-review.png)

-Ensure to invite people with complementing perspectives to contribute to the review, and a facilitator.
+Ensure to invite people with complementing perspectives to contribute to the review, and a _facilitator_.

-Improvement suggestions may relate to personal development, collaboration, updates to the domain description (including the driver) and strategy.
+Improvement suggestions may relate to personal development, collaboration, updates to the [domain](glossary:domain) description (including the [driver](glossary:organizational-driver)) and [strategy](glossary:strategy).

 ![Continuous improvement of people's ability to effectively keep roles or collaborate in teams](img/evolution/development-process.png)